starknet-edu/starknetbook/primer/README.md

 Sender Questions:

-- How do I locate a recieving host to send to?
+- How do I locate a receiving host to send to?
-- How do I know recieving host successfully wrote Alice's account data?
+- How do I know the receiving host successfully wrote Alice's account data?
-- If I change Alice's account value how will the recieving host know to update the same value?
+- If I change Alice's account value how will the receiving host know to update the same value?

-Reciever Questions:
+Receiver Questions:

-- Who will I recieve data from?
+- Who will I receive data from?
 - If I change Alice's account value how will the sending host know to update the same value?

 ### Distributed Systems